-Underpronation is when your feet roll inward, while overpronation is when your feet roll outward.
+Underpronation is when your feet roll outward, while overpronation is when your feet roll inward.
 A neutral pronation is when your feet neither roll outwards or inwards as your feet land when you run.

 I used to overpronate.
 Nowadays I have neutral pronation, which shows how important it is to get a gait analysis each time you buy a new pair of trainers.

 It doesn’t matter how you much your feet pronate as there are shoes available that suit all types.